About the Pawnee Run 'n Gun

-The Pawnee Winter Run n’ Gun is a biathlon – it is an approximately 6.5 mile run combined with a shooting competition.
+The Pawnee Run n’ Gun is a biathlon – competitors will have the choice of either a 5k or 10k run combined with a shooting competition.
 The event is a test of man and equipment alike.
-It is intended to give participants an idea of how being hot/cold, exhausted, and challenged by the environment affects their shooting, and to test the effectiveness of their gear under winter field conditions.
-This event is not intended for inexperienced shooters – all participants are expected to be familiar with the operation of their firearms.
+It is intended to give participants an idea of how being hot, exhausted, and challenged by the environment affects their shooting, and to test the effectiveness of their gear under field conditions.
+This event is not intended for inexperienced shooters – all participants are expected to be familiar with the operation of their firearms, and to observe basic principles of firearm safety at all times.
 With the exception of emergencies, Range Officers (ROs) are not allowed to help participants in any way.
 Good attitudes are a must.
 If you are the type of person who gets upset when minor changes are made to a plan or when you don’t always get your way, this is not the event for you.
 This event is being hosted by a very generous individual on his private property -- all participants must show strict respect for the owner and his property.

 The only equipment that is strictly required to participate is a safe center fire rifle, a safe center fire pistol, enough ammo to clear the course (recommended 80 rounds rifle and 50 rounds pistol), eye protection, ear protection, and some form of stopwatch.
 Everything else is up to the participant, but water and a pen and notepad are highly recommended.
 Shooters may use any type of gear they want to carry their equipment with.
 There is no specified method of rifle carry.